poliver1/GMS2-Package-Manager-/README.md

 Setup:

 1. Open UPDATE.ps1 file in any plain text/code editor
-2. Find line $projects_folder = "C:\Users\kewne\Documents\GameMakerStudio2" and replace the filepath to your own GMS2 projects folder
+2. Find line $projects_folder = "C:\Users\kewne\Documents\GameMakerStudio2" and replace the filepath to point to your own GMS2 projects folder